Al Horford NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Al Horford included, square off versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+The Boston Celtics, Al Horford included, take on the Miami Heat at 8:30 PM ET on Sunday in the 2023 NBA Playoffs.

-If you'd like to place a wager on Horford's props, we dive into his available ones, providing some stats and trends, below.
+With prop bets available for Horford, let's break down some stats and trends to assist you in making good selections.

 Al Horford Prop Bets vs. the Heat